Welcome To The Political Science Graduate Program

 - High placement rate in faculty positions around the country and the world.

 “Southern Illinois was the best possible choice for me.
 It has a great faculty in political behavior.
 I have learned just as much from the faculty outside the classroom as I have in the classroom.
 The Morris Fellowship provided the resources I needed to thrive in graduate school.
 The size of department was a selling point because it gave me a chance to interact with professors and graduate students in ways I couldn’t at larger departments.
 I have been given the best possible chance to succeed in the program while also being prepared to enter into a career in the field.”

 What we do best:

 Our graduate program attempts to balance the highly-focused study needed to develop research expertise with a breadth of study that prepares students to teach a wide range of courses.
-We do this by focusing our curriculum that focuses on political behavior topics that cut across traditional subfields.
-Students choose one of the four concentrations:
+We do this by focusing our curriculum on political behavior topics that cut across traditional subfields.
+Students choose one of three concentrations: